tus/tus-js-client/docs/contributing.md

 - To run the tests on BrowserStack's cloud testing infrastructure use `yarn run test-browserstack`.
 Before using this command, you have to set up your BrowserStack account by filling the `BROWSERSTACK_USERNAME` and `BROWSERSTACK_KEY` variables or else the command will fail.

 Also note that you have to rebuild the library before you run the tests.
 So either you automatically let `yarn run watch` listen for file changes and automatically rebuild the needed artifacts, or you run `yarn run build` on your own before you execute the tests.

+## Releasing

+Releases are automatically handled via GitHub Actions.
+Whenever a commit is tagged, a new release will be published from that commit to NPM.
+The tag must match the `v*` pattern and has to include the same version as in `package.json`.
+There are two ways how this can easily be done:

+- Run `npm version` locally and push the resulting commit and tag to GitHub.
+- Edit `package.json` directly on GitHub (optionally in a pull request) and manually create a release, which in turn creates the tag.

+It's also possible to create pre-releases from branches other than `main`.
+Simply include a suffix in the version in `package.json`, such as `5.0.0-pre1` and create a tag in the desired branch.
+This is handy for publishing pre-releases from pull requests.